Buddy Rich: Death

 Rich toured and performed until the end of his life.
 In early March 1987, he was touring in New York when he was hospitalized after suffering a paralysis on his left side that physicians believed had been caused by a stroke.
 He was transferred to California to UCLA Medical Center in Los Angeles for tests, where doctors discovered and removed a brain tumor on March 16.
 He was discharged a week later, but continued to receive daily chemotherapy treatments at the hospital.
 On April 2, 1987, he died of unexpected respiratory and cardiac failure after a treatment related to the malignant brain tumor.
 His wife Marie and daughter Cathy buried him in Westwood Village Memorial Park Cemetery in Los Angeles.
 He was 69.

 Since Rich's death, a number of memorial concerts have been held.
 In 1994, the Rich tribute album Burning for Buddy: A Tribute to the Music of Buddy Rich was released.
 Produced by Rush drummer/lyricist Neil Peart, the album features performances of Rich staples by a number of jazz and rock drummers such as Joe Morello, Steve Gadd, Max Roach, Billy Cobham, Dave Weckl, Simon Phillips, Steve Smith and Peart, accompanied by the Buddy Rich Big Band.
 A second volume was issued in 1997.
 Phil Collins was featured in a DVD tribute organized by Rich's daughter, A Salute to Buddy Rich, which included Steve Smith and Dennis Chambers.

 Legacy

 Rich's technique, including speed, smooth execution and precision, is one of the most coveted in drumming and has become a common standard.
 Gene Krupa described him as "the greatest drummer ever to have drawn breath".
 Roger Taylor, drummer of Queen, acknowledged Rich as the best drummer he ever saw for sheer technique.
 Blink-182 drummer Travis Barker has credited Rich as the greatest drummer of all time.

-Rich's influence extends from jazz to rock music, including drummers such as Dave Weckl, Vinnie Colaiuta, Adam Nussbaum, Simon Phillips, Hal Blaine, John Bonham, Carl Palmer, Ian Paice, Gregg Bissonette, Jojo Mayer, Tré Cool, and Bill Ward.
+His influence extends from jazz to rock music, including drummers such as Dave Weckl, Vinnie Colaiuta, Adam Nussbaum, Simon Phillips, Hal Blaine, John Bonham, Carl Palmer, Ian Paice, Gregg Bissonette, Jojo Mayer, Tré Cool, Bill Ward, and Max Weinberg.
 Phil Collins stopped using two bass drums and started playing the hi-hat after reading Rich's opinion on the importance of the hi-hat.

+Rich is referenced in the 2014 film Whiplash as the idol of the protagonist Andrew Neiman.